hortonworks/cloudbreak/docs/openstack_cb_ui.md

 After the `create and start cluster` button is pushed Cloudbreak will start to create resources on your OpenStack.

-**Important!** Always use Cloudbreak to delete the cluster.
+>**Important** Always use Cloudbreak to delete the cluster.
 If that fails for some reason, always try to delete via OpenStack Dashboard.

 **Advanced options**: